 Element Existing Masterplan (PP_2012_HAWKE_003_00) Proposed Masterplan Desired / Improved Outcome Residential - R2 and R5 580 lots.
 R2 and R5 residential land uses only.
 580 lots.
-R2 and R5 residential land uses only.
-Increased proportion of R2 zoned land.
+84.57 ha (R2).
+34.88 ha (R5).
 Same lot yield maintained.
 Same land uses maintained.
 Increasing proportion of R2 land whilst maintaining same lot yield allows greater diversity of lot sizes within 1000sqm-2000sqm range.
 R5 land maintained along all interfaces to existing residential to provide transition of larger lots.
-Public Recreation - RE1 44.77 ha of Council maintained open space. • 35.38 ha, Greater provision of passive and active open space across the site.
+Public Recreation - RE1 44.77 ha of Council maintained open space. • 24.45ha, Greater provision of passive and active open space across the site.
 Council will receive funding for the maintenance of the Bio banked open space in perpetuity via the biobank trust (paid for by the developer).
-Environmental Conservation - E2 - 28.12 ha of bio banked / funded open space Improved environmental outcome provides dedicated areas for wildlife and vegetation conservation which will ensure the critically endangered Cumberland Plain and Alluvial Woodlands are protected from development.
+Environmental Conservation - E2 - 36.07 ha of bio banked / funded open space and riparian buffer Improved environmental outcome provides dedicated areas for wildlife and vegetation conservation which will ensure the critically endangered Cumberland Plain and Alluvial Woodlands are protected from development.
 Habitat for the endangered Cumberland Plain Land Snail and threatened microbat species is therefore also protected.
-Coincides with land suitable for passive recreational use.
 Infrastructure - SP2 • 12.4 ha • 0.82 ha Reduction and consolidation of SP2 zoned land is resultant of ongoing design development and advances in infrastructure and services technology, which has reduced the spatial requirements for the wastewater needed to service the site.
 This results in the better utilisation of land for recreational purposes.